idaholab/moose/framework/doc/content/source/transfers/MultiAppReporterTransfer.md

 # MultiAppReporterTransfer

-!syntax description /Transfers/MultiAppVectorReporterTransfer
+!syntax description /Transfers/MultiAppReporterTransfer

-## MultiAppVectorReporterTransfer id=vector_transfer
+## Overview

-This MultiAppVectorReporterTransfer provides a method to transfer complete vectors of data between the main application and the sub-applications.
-This includes vectors of real numbers from [vectorpostprocessors](/VectorPostprocessors/index.md) or [reporters](/Reporters/index.md).
+This MultiAppReporterTransfer provides a method to transfer a reporter value (see [reporters](/Reporters/index.md)) of any type between the main application and the sub-applications.
+This includes vectors of real numbers from [vectorpostprocessors](/VectorPostprocessors/index.md) as well as real numbers from [postprocessors](/Postprocessors/index.md).

-[!param](/Transfers/MultiAppVectorReporterTransfer/from_reporters) specifies where the data is coming from, and [!param](/Transfers/MultiAppVectorReporterTransfer/to_reporters) specifies where the data going to.
+[!param](/Transfers/MultiAppReporterTransfer/from_reporters) specifies where the data is coming from, and [!param](/Transfers/MultiAppReporterTransfer/to_reporters) specifies where the data going to.
 These are a list of reporter names that must be the same length, as they directly correspond to each other.
 For [vectorpostprocessors](/VectorPostprocessors/index.md) the syntax is "vpp_name"/"vector_name" and for [reporters](/Reporters/index.md) the syntax is "reporter_name"/"value_name".

-When transferring data from main application the vector from the main is copied to each of the sub-applications.
-If the [!param](/Transfers/MultiAppVectorReporterTransfer/subapp_index) is used then data is only transferred to the specified sub-application.
-When transferring data to the main application the [!param](/Transfers/MultiAppVectorReporterTransfer/subapp_index) must be supplied if there is more than one sub-application.

-## MultiAppRealReporterTransfer id=real_transfer

-This MultiAppRealReporterTransfer provides a method to transfer real values between the main application and sub-application(s).
-This includes real numbers from [postprocessors](/Postprocessors/index.md) or [reporters](/Reporters/index.md).

-[!param](/Transfers/MultiAppVectorReporterTransfer/from_reporters) specifies where the data is coming from, and [!param](/Transfers/MultiAppRealReporterTransfer/to_reporters) specifies where the data going to.
-These are a list of reporter names that must be the same length, as they directly correspond to each other.
-For [postprocessors](/Postprocessors/index.md) the syntax is "pp_name"/`value` and for [reporters](/Reporters/index.md) the syntax is "reporter_name"/"value_name".

-When transferring data from main application the vector from the main is copied to each of the sub-applications.
-If the [!param](/Transfers/MultiAppRealReporterTransfer/subapp_index) is used then data is only transferred to the specified sub-application.
-When transferring data to the main application the [!param](/Transfers/MultiAppRealReporterTransfer/subapp_index) must be supplied if there is more than one sub-application.

-## MultiAppIntegerReporterTransfer id=int_transfer

-This MultiAppIntegerReporterTransfer provides a method to transfer integer values from [reporters](/Reporters/index.md) between the main application and sub-application(s).
-When transferring data from main application the vector from the main is copied to each of the sub-applications.
-If the [!param](/Transfers/MultiAppIntegerReporterTransfer/subapp_index) is used then data is only transferred to the specified sub-application.
-When transferring data to the main application the [!param](/Transfers/MultiAppIntegerReporterTransfer/subapp_index) must be supplied if there is more than one sub-application.

-## MultiAppStringReporterTransfer id=string_transfer

-This MultiAppStringReporterTransfer provides a method to transfer string values from [reporters](/Reporters/index.md) between the main application and sub-application(s).
-When transferring data from main application the vector from the main is copied to each of the sub-applications.
-If the [!param](/Transfers/MultiAppStringReporterTransfer/subapp_index) is used then data is only transferred to the specified sub-application.
-When transferring data to the main application the [!param](/Transfers/MultiAppStringReporterTransfer/subapp_index) must be supplied if there is more than one sub-application.
+When transferring data from the main application the data from the main is copied to each of the sub-applications.
+If the [!param](/Transfers/MultiAppReporterTransfer/subapp_index) is used then data is only transferred to the specified sub-application.
+When transferring data to the main application the [!param](/Transfers/MultiAppReporterTransfer/subapp_index) must be supplied if there is more than one sub-application.

 ## Example Input File Syntax

 !alert! tip

-You can initialize arbitrary data containers for [!param](/Transfers/MultiAppVectorReporterTransfer/to_reporters) with the following objects:
+You can initialize arbitrary data containers for [!param](/Transfers/MultiAppReporterTransfer/to_reporters) with the following objects:

 - Postprocessor: [Receiver.md]
 - VectorPostprocessor: [ConstantVectorPostprocessor.md]